 Usually, student misbehavior is just that, a case of kids being kids.
 As Sigmund Freud reportedly once said about reading too much into a situation, “Sometimes a cigar is just a cigar.”
 However, with chronically misbehaving students, teachers need to pay close attention to the reasons behind their behavior.

-Richard Curwin (1944-2018), the author of Discipline With Dignity and numerous other books related to behavior and motivation, said that the reasons behind chronic misbehavior are often difficult to diagnose.
-He gave four potential reasons while warning that the list is far from exhaustive and that both diagnosis and remedial action are difficult to put into practice.
+Richard Curwin (1944-2018), the author of Discipline With Dignity and numerous other books related to behavior and motivation, gave four potential reasons behind chronic misbehavior while warning that the list is far from exhaustive and that both diagnosis and remedial action are difficult to put into practice.

 “Some students have experienced so much pain that they build a wall between themselves and everyone else.
 The closer to you get to children like this, the greater their fear of getting hurt.
 As this fear intensifies, they may try to push you away,” writes Curwin.
 Teachers misread the child’s behavior, assuming that the student either dislikes or disrespects them and try harder to develop a relationship, but it only frightens the student further away.